Accepts Healthy Volunteers

 |Eligible Ages||18 Years - 69 Years|

 Exclusion Criteria:1.
 Have an active systemic infection or infection at the operative site.
 2. Have a history of or anticipated treatment for active systemic infection, including HIV or Hepatitis C. 3.
 Have more than one immobile vertebral level between C1 to C7 from any cause including but not limited to congenital abnormalities and osteoarthritic "spontaneous" fusions.
 4. Have previous trauma to the C3 to C7 levels resulting in significant bony or disco-ligamentous cervical spine injury.
 5. Have had any prior spine surgery at the operative level(s).
 6. Have had a prior cervical TDR or fusion procedure at any level.
 7. Have axial neck pain in the absence of other symptoms of radiculopathy or myelopathy with radiculopathy justifying the need for surgical intervention.
 8. Have disc height less than 3 mm as measured from the center of the disc in a neutral position and disc height less than 20% of the anterior-posterior width of the inferior vertebral body.
 9. Have radiographic confirmation of severe facet joint disease or degeneration at any level.
-10. Have an increased risk of osteoporosis per the Simple Calculated Osteoporosis Risk Estimation (SCORE) screening questionnaire (value ≥6) and confirmed by DEXA, if applicable. a.
-DEXA exclusion is defined as a DEXA bone density measured T-score of ≤ -1.5 or below (worse) (World Health Organization [WHO]).
-11. Have Symptomatic Cervical Disc Disease or significant cervical spondylosis at more than two levels.
-12. Have spondylolysis at any level.
+10. Have osteoporosis or is at increased risk of osteoporosis defined as a DEXA bone density measured T-score of ≤ -1.5.
+A DEXA performed within 24 months of the surgery date may be used to determine eligibility.
+For subjects without a DEXA within 24 months of the surgery date a score ≥6 on either the SCORE or MORES requires a DEXA to determine eligibility.
+11. Have active malignancy that included a history of any invasive malignancy (except non-melanoma skin cancer), unless the subject had been treated with curative intent and there had been no clinical signs or symptoms of the malignancy for at least 5 years.
+12. Have Symptomatic Cervical Disc Disease or significant cervical spondylosis at more than two levels.
 13. Have marked cervical instability on resting (neutral) lateral or flexion-extension radiographs demonstrated by: 1.
 Translation ≥ 3.5 mm, and/or 2.
 Greater than 11° angular difference to that of either adjacent level.
-14. Have segmental angulation of greater than 11° at treatment or adjacent levels.
-15. Have congenital bony and/or spinal cord abnormalities that affect spinal stability.
-16. Have concomitant conditions requiring daily, high-dose oral and/or inhaled steroids.
-17. Have a Body Mass Index (BMI) > 40 kg/m2.
-18. Have had an epidural steroid injection within 14 days prior to surgery.
+14. Have known allergies to cobalt, chromium, molybdenum, titanium, nickel or polyethylene.
+15. Have segmental angulation of greater than 11° at treatment or adjacent levels.
+16. Have rheumatoid arthritis, lupus, or other autoimmune disease that affect the musculoskeletal system.
+17. Have congenital bony and/or spinal cord abnormalities that affect spinal stability.
+18. Have concomitant conditions requiring daily, high-dose oral and/or inhaled steroids.
+19. Have a Body Mass Index (BMI) > 40 kg/m2.
+20. Taking medications known to potentially interfere with bone/soft tissue healing (e.g., high-dose oral and/or inhaled steroids, immunosuppressant medication, chemotherapeutic agents).
+21. Have a current history of heavy smoking (more than one pack of cigarettes per day).
+22. Have had an epidural steroid injection within 14 days prior to surgery.

 This trial id was obtained from ClinicalTrials.gov, a service of the U.S. National Institutes of Health, providing information on publicly and privately supported clinical studies of human participants with locations in all 50 States and in 196 countries.